Development in Strides Program Overview

 -

-Equipment Familiarization: Helping children become comfortable with wearing full hockey equipment.
+Equipment Familiarization: Helping children get comfortable with full hockey gear

 -